 K-Form is proud to offer waterjet cutting services to extend the range of materials we process.
 The waterjet uses a highly pressurized stream of water infiltrated with an abrasive material to cut materials ranging from thin elastomer to thick hardened steel.
 K-Form already employs laser cutting to manufacture parts with free form, complex edges; offering waterjet cutting services simply extends these capabilities.

-As a manufacturing process, waterjet cutting presents several advantages over the more common punch press or laser cutting processes.
+As a manufacturing process, waterjet cutting services present several advantages over the more common punch press or laser cutting processes.

 |Cast Iron||Copper||Exotic Alloys|